 Today I’m going to show you how to sew the waistband and placket of the Matilda dress!
 I find this part of the dress construction to be the most exciting – it’s when we join the bodice and skirt together and it finally starts to look like a dress!

 If you haven’t done so already, sew the side seams of the bodice, finish the raw edges and press the seams either open or to the back of the garment.

-Don’t forget you should have two interfaced and two un-interfaced Front Waistband pieces, as well as one interfaced and one un-interfaced Back Waistband pieces.
+Don’t forget you should have two interfaced and two un-interfaced Front Waistband pieces, as well as one interfaced and one, un-interfaced Back Waistband piece.
 I forgot and only realised once everything was completely sewn together, so my waistband pieces are uninterfaced – giant whoops.

 Place the two interfaced Front Waistband pieces right sides together with the interfaced Back Waistband and so that the side seams are aligned.
 Sew 5/8” (1.5cm) from the raw edge along the side seams.
 Press the seams open.

 Repeat for the uninterfaced front and back waistband pieces.
 You will now have one fully interfaced waistband and one un-interfaced waistband.
 The interfaced waistband will form the outer waistband and the un-interfaced waistband will form the inner waistband.

 I used a contrast fabric for my inner waistband pieces so they should be easy to identify.

 Place the outer interfaced waistband on the bodice with right sides together and so that the notches on the waistband line up with the seams on the bodice.
 Place the inner waistband on the inside of the bodice with the right side of the inner waistband facing the wrong side of the bodice.
 Again line up the notches on the inner waistband with the seams on the bodice.
 The bodice will now be sandwiched between the outer and inner waistbands.
 Pin and place and sew 5/8” (1.5cm) from the raw edge through all three layers of fabric to attach the waistband to the bodice.